raditya1117/HoneyBadger/fastapi-testing/article.md

 FastAPI provides different exception handling mechanisms to handle errors.
 After encountering an error, the FastAPI app raises an exception that disrupts the normal execution flow of the app.
 We can catch the exception, log the error messages, and send a meaningful response to the user.

-To understand the different types and errors in FastAPI and how to handle them, let's create a calculator app using FastAPI.
+To understand the different types of errors in FastAPI, let's create a calculator app.
 Using the calculator app, we will discuss the various types of errors, their occurrence, and how to handle them.

 ```py
 from fastapi import FastAPI, HTTPException